 Schwab Target 2045 Index Fund (SWYHX)

-A large allocation to large caps also means a large allocation to technology stocks, which make up about 20% of the portfolio.
+A large allocation to large caps also means a large allocation to technology stocks, which make up a little more than 20% of the portfolio.
 That’s not necessarily a bad thing, of course, as U.S. tech has been a major engine of growth over the past 20 years.
 But tech shares are also notoriously volatile.

 Schwab Target 2065 Index Fund (SWYOX)

 And finally, let’s look at the Schwab Target 2065 Index Fund (SWYOX).
 At 97% invested in stocks, this is about as aggressive as you can get.
-As was the case with the Schwab Target 2065 Fund (SWQRX), SWYOX also has a healthy allocation to developed and emerging markets.
+As was the case with the Schwab Target 2065 Fund, SWYOX also has a healthy allocation to developed and emerging markets.